spectrum-health-systems/Tingen-Transmorger/docs/man/Transmorger-Installing.md

 But don't launch Transmorger yet!
 To build the Transmorger database, we need TeleHealth reports.

-## Downloading the TeleHealth reports
+# Downloading the TeleHealth reports

-So...the TeleHealth reports that Transmorger needs to build its database need to be downloaded manually.

-Yeah, not great.
-But it is what it is.

-#### The reports

---> link to thing

-Each report needs a date range, and the date range should be the same for all reports.
+See docs

-### Creating the Master Transmorger database
+# Creating the Master Transmorger database

 First, confirm that the `transmorger.config` file has the following line: